angular/angular/aio/content/guide/testing.md

 tailored specifically for this battery of tests.

 The `configureTestingModule` method takes an `@NgModule`-like metadata object.
-The metadata object can have most of the properties of a normal [Angular module](guide/ngmodule).
+The metadata object can have most of the properties of a normal [NgModule](guide/ngmodule).

 _This metadata object_ simply declares the component to test, `BannerComponent`.
 The metadata lack `imports` because (a) the default testing module configuration already has what `BannerComponent` needs